Roscellinus: Nominalism

+In Roscellinus's theory, the universal is merely an emission of sound (flatus vocis), in conformity with Boethius' definition.
+Because Roscellinus did not discuss the philosophical concepts of genus and species, he is sometimes considered a pseudo-nominalist, or a moderate realist.
+However, because of his position as the first medieval philosopher to challenge medieval Realism, he has also been invoked as a forefather of modernity.

-Roscelin was also taken to task by Anselm and Abelard for the less clear idea which he gave of the whole and of composite substance.
-According to Anselm he maintained that colour does not exist independently of the horse which serves as its support and that the wisdom of the soul is not outside of the soul which is wise (De fide trinit., 2).
-He denies to the whole, such as house, man, real existence of its parts.
-The word alone had parts, ita divinam paginam pervertit, ut eo loco quo Dominus partem piscis assi comedisse partem hujus vocis, quae est piscis assi, non partem rei intelligere cogatur (Cousin, P. Abaelardi opera, II.
-151).
+Roscellinus was also taken to task by Anselm and Abelard for the less clear idea which he gave of the whole and of composite substance.
+According to Anselm, he maintained that colour does not exist independently of the horse which serves as its support and that the wisdom of the soul is not outside of the soul which is wise.
+Anselm argues that Roscellinus denies to the whole, such as house, man, real existence of its parts, treating the word alone as having parts.

-Roscelin was not without his supporters; among them was his contemporary Raimbert of Lille, and what the monk Hériman relates of his doctrine agrees with the statements of the master of Compiègne.
-Universal substances, says Hériman, are but a breath, which means eos de sapientium numero merito esse exsufflandos.
-He merely comments on the saying of Anselm characterized by the same jesting tone: a spiritualium quaestionum disputatione sunt exsufflandi" (P.L., 256a), and says that to understand the windy loquacity of Raimbert of Lille one has but to breathe into his hand (manuque ori admota exsufflans "Mon.
-Germ.
-Hist.", XIV, 275).
+Roscellinus was not without his supporters; among them was his contemporary Raimbert of Lille, and what the monk Hériman relates of his doctrine agrees with the statements of the master of Compiègne.
+Universal substances, says Hériman, are but a breath.
+He merely comments on the saying of Anselm characterized by the same jesting tone, and says that to understand the windy loquacity of Raimbert of Lille one has but to breathe into his hand.